ShaliniAnandaPhD/HarmonyLens/README.md

 - **Why**: Cultural insights are key to proposing acceptable and respectful resolutions.
 - **How**:
+    1. **Function `collect_cultural_data()` using MongoDB**:
+        - Store and manage diverse cultural datasets, ensuring a comprehensive cultural representation in the analysis.
+    2. **Function `analyze_cultural_patterns(data)` with Scikit-Learn**:
-    - **Scikit-Learn**: For machine learning models that interpret cultural patterns.
-[Scikit-Learn Tutorial](https://scikit-learn.org/stable/tutorial/index.html).
+        - Utilize machine learning techniques to interpret cultural patterns and differences within the data.
-    - **MongoDB**: Manages diverse cultural datasets effectively.
-[MongoDB Basics](https://university.mongodb.com/courses/M001/about).
-    - **D3.js**: For interactive data visualizations.
-[Interactive Visualization with D3.js](https://observablehq.com/@d3/learn-d3).
+        - Identify cultural nuances that could influence conflict dynamics and resolution strategies.
+    3. **Function `visualize_cultural_insights(data)` with D3.js**:
+        - Create interactive visualizations to effectively communicate cultural findings and patterns.
+        - Facilitate a better understanding of cultural complexities through data visualization.

 ### Data Sources